dell/csm-operator/tests/README.md

 If running the Authorization proxy server e2e tests, further setup must be done:

-- have a vault server running configured with the authorization namespace.
-This is documented in the CSM documentation.
-- update V2 CRs with vault address.
+- When running tests on an OpenShift cluster, update the `PROXY_HOST` entry in the driver CRs with `router-internal-default.openshift-ingress.svc.cluster.local`.
-- the scenario "Install Authorization Proxy Server V2 With Multiple Vaults" requires 2 separate vault instances to be running.

 Notes: